-- "Amount of earned paid sick time available to the employee" means the amount of earned paid sick time or equivalent paid time off that is available to the employee for use in the current year. - "Amount of earned paid sick time taken by the employee to date in the year" means the amount of earned paid sick time or equivalent paid time off taken by the employee to date in the current year.
-Where an employee has used available equivalent paid time off for either the purposes enumerated in Arizona Revised Statutes § 23-373 or other purposes, the employer may count that usage towards the "amount of earned paid sick time taken by the employee to date in the year." - "Amount of pay the employee has received as earned paid sick time" means the amount of pay the employee has received as earned paid sick time or equivalent paid time off to date in the current year.
+- The amount of earned paid sick time available to the employee.
+"Amount of earned paid sick time available to the employee" means the amount of earned paid sick time that is available to the employee for use in the current year.
+See A.A.C.
+R20-5-1202(3). - The amount of earned paid sick time taken by the employee to date in the year.
+"Amount of earned paid sick time taken by the employee to date in the year" means the amount of earned paid sick time taken by the employee to date in the current year.
+Where an employee has used available equivalent paid time off for either the purposes enumerated in Arizona Revised Statutes § 23-373 or other purposes, the employee may count that usage towards the "amount of earned paid sick time taken by the employee to date in the year."
+See A.A.C.
+R20-5-1202(4); and - The amount of pay that the employee has received as earned paid sick time.
+"Amount of pay the employee has received as earned paid sick time" means the amount of pay the employee has received as earned paid sick time to date in the current year.
 Where an employee has received pay for equivalent paid time off for the purposes enumerated in Arizona Revised Statutes § 23-373 or other purposes, the employer may count that pay towards the "amount of pay the employee has received as earned paid sick time."
+See A.A.C.
+R20-5-1202(5).